Registrations open from 28 June to 27 August 2021

 The selection criteria include quality of motivation, professional experience and knowledge, commitment, diversity (gender, geographic region, sector, etc.), and willingness to contribute to the course.

 - Register for the course by clicking on the sign-up button.
 Please provide a clear motivation statement and a short explanation of the benefit you can derive from the course as well as your possible contribution to enriching it.
-Course registration opens on 7th June 2021 and closes on 30th July 2021.
+Course registrations open from 28 June to 27 August 2021.

 - After the deadline for registration, you will receive a link to a survey to confirm the necessary conditions for course completion (technical requirements and time availability), as well as to answer course specific questions.